Overview

 How Findings Impact Maturity

-Findings linked to multiple subcategories apply their score to all subcategories
+Global Application: Findings linked to multiple subcategories apply their individual maturity values to every subcategory they are linked to.

 Critical/High severity = 1